WGH-/SpectatorUI/README_SpectatorUI_EN.txt

     [SpectatorUI SpectatorUI_ServerSettings]
-    RejoinDelay=15.0 ; seconds player must wait before becoming active again after becoming a spectator bPowerupTimers=true ; if true, spectators will know respawn timers for various powerups
+    RejoinDelay=15.0 ; seconds player must wait before becoming active again after becoming a spectator bPowerupTimers=true ; if true, spectators will know respawn timers for various powerups bEnableBecomeSpectator=true ; if true, players will be able to become spectators at all ; might make sense to disable it if you're using another mutator ; that provides this functionality

 ==== Client ====
 You can use configuration file to adjust many options to your liking.